mgalardini/pangenome_variation/README.md

 We reccommend using prokka to generate the `.faa` and `.gff` files.

 The makefile contains the various bits of the pipeline:
-* `make tree`: core genome alignment phylogenetic tree
+* `make tree`: core genome alignment phylogenetic tree and mash whole genome kmer distance
 * `make roary`: pangenome
 * `make oma`: pairwise pangenome for each strain against the reference
 * `make nonsyn stop`: pairwise alignment of each strain agains the reference to derive SNPs